MetPX/sarracenia/doc/Admin.rst

 Generally speaking, Linux is the main deployment target, and the only platform on which server configurations are deployed.
 Other platforms are used as client end points.
 This isn´t a limitation, it is just what is used and tested.
-Implementations of the pump on Windows should work, they just are not well tested.
+Implementations of the pump on Windows should work, they just are not tested.

 Mapping AMQP Concepts to Sarracenia